Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Meeting Procession

 ### Setup (mins)
+- Temprature check on engagement
+	- Response to the room (breathe, gratitude, get more excited)
 		- Check-in
 			- Body
 			- Heart
-	- Mind
+			- Head
-- Temprature check on engagement
-	- Response to the room (breathe, gratitude, get more excited)
 - Administrative matters
 	- Elect note taker
     - Check for consent to the last meeting’s minutes